 They are all CRB-checked and fully qualified to DVSA standards, possessing all the skills needed to deliver an effective intensive course.
 We also consistently monitor instructors and assess their reviews.

 Look carefully at all the reviews, because good instructors must be great teachers, too.
 A quality instructor will be able to connect with learners and quickly ascertain what they’re good at and what needs work.

-Everyone learns differently and the right driving instructor will know how to tailor a formal agenda to you and develop your skill level in a fun, relaxed environment.
+Everyone learns differently and the right driving instructor will know how to tailor lessons for you and develop your driving ability in a fun, relaxed environment.

 This depends on the instructor you choose.
 Some teach in manual car, others in an automatic.
 Some will offer both options.
 But we insist that all cars come fully air conditioned and with power steering, electric mirrors, windows and everything you'd expect to be comfortable.

 Unfortunately, you can’t learn to drive in your own car.
 Checking that learners have a car that's roadworthy and insured properly would be a logistical nightmare, so we insist that instructors use their own vehicles.

 Also, bear in mind your long-term driving goals when choosing between the manual or automatic option.

 Because you don’t have to worry about gears, clutch control and the like, driving an automatic car is much easier.
 However, as a result, you can’t drive a manual car until you’ve passed a manual test.

 You should only choose automatic driving lessons if you’re 100% sure that you’ll be driving an automatic car when you pass your test.

 When you book an intensive driving course with most driving schools and solo instructors, you'll have little flexibility with your sessions.
 You'll have to block out your schedule and hope things work out okay.